 This is my first blog with Psychology Today, and I hope it will expand my reach.
 I have a personal goal, and that is to get society to start withdrawing from this destructive bully witch-hunt by April 20, 2009.
 Why that date?
 Because it will commemorate the tenth anniversary of the Columbine shooting, the event that sparked the international anti-bully crusade.
 Ten years of the most massive witch-hunt in human history is enough.
 It's time to get the pendulum to start swinging the other direction.

 How can we start a return to sanity?
 I think the first step is to recognize what's wrong with the psychology underlying the anti-bully movement.
-I have recently completed a paper explaining 14 different problem areas with this so-called psychology.
+I have recently completed a paper explaining 14 different problem areas with this field of psychology.
 Please read it here, and if you like it, pass it on to others, too.
 Let's begin the revolution!